Lachlan Lubanach Maclean

 Lachlan Lùbanach Maclean, 5th Chief (flourished 1370s) was Chief of Clan Maclean.
 He was the first Maclean to occupy Castle Duart as the 1st Laird of Duart.
-His brother, Hector Reaganach Maclean was the progenitor of the Lochbuie Macleans usually MacLaines.
+His brother Hector Reaganach Maclean was the progenitor of the Lochbuie Macleans (usually spelled "MacLaines").

 Biography

-The date of the beginning of Lachainn Lubanach as fifth chief of MacLean, and successor to his father, Iain Dubh mac Gilliemore Maclean, is not known.
+It is not known when Lachlan Lùbanach became fifth chief of MacLean, succeeding his father, Iain Dubh mac Gilliemore Maclean.
 It was probably before 1365.

-His feuds with the MacDougalls and Camerons were during that period after he became chief.
+After he became chief he feuded with the MacDougalls and Camerons.
 John of Islay, Lord of the Isles, lived until 1386, when he was succeeded by his son Domhnall of Islay, Lord of the Isles.
 Under Domhnall, as the second Lord of the Isles, Lachlan took due precaution to have his lands confirmed by charter, which occurred in 1390.

-He married Mary Mcdonald, the daughter of John of Islay, Lord of the Isles, possible a daughter of John's first marriage.
-They had five sons:
+He married Mary Mcdonald, the daughter of John of Islay, Lord of the Isles, possibly a daughter of John's first marriage.
+They had: